otrv4/otrv4/otrv4.md

    it in 'D', encoded as POINT.
 4. Securely store 'sk' locally, as 'sk_h' for 'ED448-PUBKEY' and 'sk_d' for
    'ED448-SHARED-PREKEY'.
 These keys will be stored for as long as the 'ED448-PUBKEY' and the 'ED448-SHARED-PREKEY' respectevely live.
-After their public key counterpart expires, they should be securely deleted.
+Addionally, securely store 'sym_key'.
+This key will be used for the User and Prekey profiles signature.
+After their public key counterpart expires, they should be securely deleted or replaced.
-5. Securely delete 'sym_key' and 'h'.
+5. Securely delete 'h'.
 ```

 Public keys have fingerprints, which are hex strings that serve as identifiers